gaokun227/my_projects/test/README_SOLUTION.md

 ## Overview of solution_nltk.py

-This script contains three functions that are needed to fulfill this programing task.
+This python script contains all the functions that are needed to fulfill the requirements of this programing task.

 #### preprocess(sentence)